metamorph-inc/openmeta-mms/docs/pet/pet_analysis_blocks.rst

 Reloading PythonWrappers
 ~~~~~~~~~~~~~~~~~~~~~~~~

+.. note:: You have to manually reload PythonWrappers whenever you
+   change the exposed Params and Unknowns within the Python script.

+   Reloading also allows you to quickly switch between different
+   versions of a Python script in your PET.

+To load a PythonWrapper with a different Python script (or reload the same script),
-To reload a PythonWrapper, left-click on the |RELOAD| icon.
+left-click on the |RELOAD| button and select the desired Python file.

 .. |RELOAD| image:: images/icons/reload.png
       :alt: Load icon